sourabhxyz/MuftEducation.in/docs/upsc/mathematics_optional/algebra/ring.md

 ---

-So, a ring is an Abelian group under addition, also having an asso- ciative multiplication that is left and right distributive over addition.
+So, a ring is an Abelian group under addition, also having an associative multiplication that is left and right distributive over addition.
 Note that multiplication need not be commutative.
 When it is, we say that the ring is commutative.
 Also, a ring need not have an identity under multiplication.
 A unity (or identity) in a ring is a nonzero element that is an identity under multiplication.
-A nonzero element of a com- mutative ring with unity need not have a multiplicative inverse.
+A nonzero element of a commutative ring with unity need not have a multiplicative inverse.
 When it does, we say that it is a unit of the ring.
 Thus, $a$ is a unit if $a^{-1}$ exists.

 The following terminology and notation are convenient.
 If $a$ and $b$ belong to a commutative ring $R$ and $a$ is nonzero, we say that $a$ divides $b$ (or that $a$ is a factor of $b$) and write $a | b$, if there exists an element $c$ in $R$ such that $b = ac$.
 If a does not divide $b$, we write $a \not | b$.